benwestrate/zebra-aem-gulp-slang/README.md

 ```
     git clone https://github.com/benwestrate/zebra-aem-gulp-slang.git
 ```
-2) Find the absolute path to your working jcr_root folder put that in the config file
+2) Find the absolute path to your working jcr_root folder put that in the config.json file
 ```json
     {
         "jcr_location" : "/path/to/your/jcr_root"